michaelohagan/chembiohub-site/_drafts/2014-09-30-chembiocrunch-a-data-management-tool.md

 One frequent challenge we encountered when talking to scientists is summarised in this diagram:

 Data is copied and pasted between different tools and Excel templates, calculated results may then be stored in a shared drive, database etc.
+Advantages of this approach include:
+- Familiarity and good documentation for the tools used
+- Low learning curve compared to programming
+- Flexibility, easy to adapt to changes in experimental setup

+Issues that arise from this approach include:
+- Copy and paste errors leading to incorrect data
+- Management of template files in the group can be difficult
+- No consistent output data format
+- Duplication of effort between scientists and groups
+- Mixing of data and processing logic makes output hard to understand

-**Believing that there must be a better way ChemBio Crunch was born**
+**As we believe that there must be a better way ChemBio Crunch was born**

+ChemBio Crunch takes a set of raw data files as an input and allows the scientist to validate the assay result